 Violations of Department of Natural Resources (DNR) Hunting and Fishing regulations in Michigan can result in many costly penalties:

 - Most of these offenses are misdemeanors (low level crimes) that carry the potential for a jail sentence.
-Some DNR offenses actually result in a mandatory period of incarceration – even for a first time offender.
-Upon conviction a Judge can impose a period of probation, with conditions that may impact your ability to live your life in the manner you want.
+Upon conviction a Judge can also impose a period of probation, with conditions that may impact your ability to live your life in the manner you want.
 The Judge has wide discretion to consider probationary conditions, such as community service, drug/alcohol testing, educational classes, inability to travel outside the State of Michigan, etc.